• Kalm down every day! FREE DELIVERY for orders over $130, and $8 FLAT RATE shipping for orders over $60! Every day, all day.

 Tanna Movie Poster

-Down the centuries, kava ceremonies started to be integrated into the celebrations marking everyday family and village life: births, weddings, anniversaries, and funerals.
+Down the years, kava ceremonies wove into the celebrations that marked everyday family and village life.
+Births, weddings, anniversaries, and funerals included the drinking of kava.
 In a traditional wedding ceremony, a gift of kava is exchanged to symbolize the binding together of two families.
 The marking of the significant milestones in the life of an individual, family, or community will all include a kava ceremony.

-Now, kava culture has progressed even further.
-Today, on the islands, drinking kava for social relaxation is as common as drinking a glass of wine or beer is in the United States or Europe.
-Kava is certainly best known for its social aspects.
+Now, kava culture has progressed into the choice beverage for socializing.
+In present times on the islands, drinking kava for social relaxation is as common as drinking a glass of wine or beer is in the United States or Europe.

 Vanuatu Nakamal Kava Bar

-The style of kava consumption is vastly different in Tonga compared to the two countries above.
-In Tonga, only men can drink kava usually.
-Women can serve kava, but are not allowed to drink it.
-Interestingly this is an important part of courtship in the country.
-The ongoing tradition is for kava to be served in meeting clubs by young single women.
-The custom dictates that the girl who serves the drink should not be related to any member of the club as the drinkers can be vying for her attention for possible marriage.
+Tonga’s style of consuming kava is vastly different compared to the two previous countries.
+In Tonga, usually only men can drink kava.
+Women can serve kava, but they are not allowed to drink it.
+This is actually an important part of courtship in the country.
+The ongoing tradition is for kava to be served in club meetings by young, single women.
+The custom dictates that the girl who serves the drink should not be related to any member of the club, as the drinkers can be vying for her attention for possible marriage.
 If the girl is related to a club member, then that member is required to leave the club for that evening.

-During a club meeting, the men talk and sing as they drink the kava.
-In Tongatapu, the main island of Tonga, the drink can be consumed only on Wednesdays and Saturdays.
-In some other locations it can be consumed any day.
-Kava drinking sessions or club meetings usually happen at night and can often last many hours!
+During a club meeting, the men talk and sing as they drink kava.
+In Tongatapu, the main island of Tonga, kava can be consumed only on Wednesdays and Saturdays.
+In other locations, it can be consumed any day.
+Kava drinking sessions or club meetings usually happen at night and can last hours upon hours.

 Hawaii

-Today, kava drinking is widespread on the Hawaiian island, Hawaiian awa ceremonies continue to take place.
-And there are many commercial kava bars operating seven days a week frequented by both men and women.
-In Hawaii, kava is particularly popular for its stress-relieving effects and ability to relax muscles and bones.
-Kava is featured in local medicines as well as in social, religious, cultural, and political events.
+Hawaiians call kava “awa,” and over 13 unique types or varieties are grown on the Hawaiian islands.
+Some of the most popular strains are Mahakea and Mo’i.
+Kava culture is widespread on the Hawaiian islands, including kava drinking and awa ceremonies.
+There are many commercial kava bars operating seven days a week frequented by both men and women.
+In Hawaii, kava is often featured in local medicines as well as in social, religious, cultural, and political events.

 One concept included a man with a traditional Samoan tattoo holding an ava, (kava) bowl, another a traditional Samoan guest house with a head-dress and ava bowl and the third the ava bowl, a whisk and staff and coconut tree.
 Artistic renderings were produced by the United States Mint and sent back to the territory.
 Governor Tulafono then recommended that the design incorporating the ava bowl, whisk and staff, and coconut tree be the American Samoa quarter and The Secretary of the Treasury approved this.